 to see if the end-point error adjustment is proceeding in the right

 direction.
 You'll have to count the ten turns but that's not difficult.

 How accurate you observe your pointer and the index zero line during the

 adjustments will determine your overall accuracy when the PTO is

-installed back in the receiver.
+exactly 3.000mc to 2.000mc in exactly ten turns of the PTO shaft.
 I use a bench power supply connected to

 the PTO wires with clip leads.
 A digital frequency counter monitors the